Worth1000

 Worth1000 was an image manipulation and contest website.

 Worth1000 opened on January 1, 2002, and hosted over 340,000 unique images made in theme contests such as "Rejected Transformers", "Invisible World", and "Stupid Protests".
 In mid-2003, Worth1000 began hosting similar competitions for photography, creative writing, and multimedia.
 The service was shut down on 1 October 2013.
-In June 2014 the site was acquired by Sydney based crowdsourcing website DesignCrowd from Emerge Media.
+In June 2014 the site was acquired by Sydney based crowdsourcing site DesignCrowd from Emerge Media.

 The website was designed by Avi Muchnick and Israel Derdik.
 Muchnick named it after the old saying "a picture is worth a thousand words".

 Worth1000 and its members have created three books on image manipulation: When Pancakes Go Bad, I've Got a Human in My Throat, and More Than One Way to Skin a Cat.

 Contests

 Competition mostly took place in a series of themed contests.
-A subject title is given along with a sample photo manipulation from a previous or similar contest and a brief description of what contestants should try to do.
-Entries were then accepted for a fixed period of time, after which they are posted so that people can vote on them, and the results were then compiled.
-Examples of contests are:
+A subject title was given along with a sample photo manipulation from a previous or similar contest and a brief description of what contestants should try to do.
+Entries were then accepted for a fixed period of time, after which they were posted so people could vote on them, and the results were then compiled.
+Examples of contests were: